Star Line (album): Release and promotion

 On July 31, 2025, Star Line Gallerys release date was confirmed to be August 15, 2025.
 On August 21, 2025, a music video for "Just a Drop" was released.
 On September 24, 2025, a remix to "Do or Die" featuring Twista was released.
 A music video for the song was released on October 10, 2025.

-He embarked on the And We Back Tour in support of the album, which began on September 26, 2025 in Houston and concluded on October 20, 2025 in Los Angeles.
+He embarked on the And We Back Tour in support of the album, which began on September 26, 2025, in Houston and concluded on October 20, 2025, in Los Angeles.
 In October 2025, Chance collaborated with the Chicago Transit Authority to run a train with a Star Line themed wrap on the Red Line.

 Songs

 "Tree" praises the virtues of smoking marijuana and includes a sample from India Arie's single "Video".

-Reception
+Critical reception

 Clash gave the album an 8/10, with critic Robin Murray writing that "STAR LINE is a feast from start to finish."
 For the Win gave it a highly positive review, with critic Cory Woodroof saying that "Chance the Rapper's latest project is an extraordinary comeback from a generational force."

 In his review for Exclaim!, Wesley McLean highlights that at his best, Chance "is Lil Wayne's most earnest, wholesome son.
 His flow is malleable, his energy high, and his personality and charisma are undeniable," but notes that failed attempts to re-hash past highlights fall flat, and his attempts to go in new directions that "have a performative, theatre kid-esque quality to them that makes them impossible to connect with."
 Alphonse Pierre of Pitchfork described the album as a "missed opportunity" and that it was "rarely bad, just safe."
 Writing for Rolling Stone, Mosi Reeves praised the album's themes and called it a "remarkable return to form."